The Body Snatchers

-A journalist was able to buy a dead man’s spine for $300 after sending just a few emails.
+A journalist was able to buy a dead man’s spine for $300, so where are your remains really going when you die?

 In the primarily unregulated industry of body brokering, thousands of bodies are being donated to companies under the deception that they’re going to be used to further science.
 However, many loved one’s remains are being used for something far more sinister.

 When Megan Hess and Shirley Koch were arrested for mail fraud and transporting hazardous material, the residents of Montrose, Colorado, were surprised.
 However, when they found out they’d been selling the bodies of their loved ones, that initial reaction turned to rage and shock.